AntonioDev365/microservice-users-departments/README.md

 # microservice-users-departments
-this project consists of two microservices made in spring boot.
+This project consists of two microservices about users and departments made in spring boot